MichaelTowson/mernHotel/README.md

 ----ABOUT----

+Mock-up hotel reservation website.
 This website was originally completed in partial fulfillment of requirements for Full-Stack Certification at Coding Dojo under the title "Resort-App."
 This code base has been refactored, expanded, and enhanced by Michael Towson, one of the original authors.

 ----.ENV REQUIREMENTS----